© WILEY-VCH Verlag GmbH & Co. KGaA, Weinheim

 - Will the paper bring new insights/ideas/hypotheses to the field in question?

 - Will the paper give future perspectives and deal with outstanding problems/open questions in the field?

 - Scope: molecular, cellular, biomedical, physiology, translational research, systems.
 Hypotheses are encouraged.

-In your covering letter, please make clear why your topic would be found interesting to BioEssays' readership (mainly cell/molecular biology, genetics, physiology and related disciplines).
+If you have not yet written your manuscript, we strongly advise that you correspond with Editorial first: In your covering letter, please make clear why your topic would be found interesting to BioEssays' readership (mainly cell/molecular biology, genetics, physiology and related disciplines).
 Summarise this in a paragraph of around 150 words.

 Dr. Andrew Moore